augusthottie/AWS-S3/README.md

 ## Conclusion
 Upon completing the steps you should now have a stactic website up and running on Amazon S3!!

-Checkout my simply blog website I deployed to S3 here: http://hottie-hashnode-demo.s3-website.af-south-1.amazonaws.com
+Checkout my simple blog website I deployed to S3 here: http://hottie-hashnode-demo.s3-website.af-south-1.amazonaws.com